artemkdr/music-festival-assistant/docs/ideas/architecture.md

 ## 1. Frontend (User Interface)
 This is the client-facing application.

-Technologies: React (for web), React Native or native mobile development (iOS/Android).
-Tailwind CSS for styling.
+Technologies: Simple React (minimum dependencies) + Tailwind CSS for styling.

 Deployment: Vercel is an excellent choice for hosting the frontend application, providing seamless deployment for React apps and efficient content delivery.